GRC Engineering

 Documentation Drift

 Policies and procedures no longer reflect actual operations.
 The access control policy specifies quarterly reviews, but the team switched to monthly reviews six months ago and never updated the document.
 The risk register lists 15 systems, but the environment now has 23.
 The network diagram shows the architecture as of the last audit, not the current state.
 Documentation drift creates a specific audit problem: the auditor evaluates your controls against your documentation.
 If the documentation is wrong, even controls that work correctly can appear non-compliant.
-The SEC’s case against SolarWinds alleged precisely this: documented security posture diverged from actual implementation [SEC, 2023].
+The SEC’s case against SolarWinds alleged precisely this: documented security posture diverged from actual implementation (SEC, October 2023; portions of the case were partially dismissed in July 2024).

 The Drift Window: Quantifying Your Exposure